top of page

 DIRECTORS STATEMENT

-With Risen from Ruins, I look at the deeper consequences of what followed the collapse of the Easter Bloc when West German investors bought up East German industries and dismantled them for profit.
-In Russia, where impoverished civil servants, ex-KGB operatives, and Western businessmen looted public assets in a team effort.
-The result was a mafia-style oligarchy that now dominates Russian politics and wages a brutal and unjustified war against Ukraine.
+With Risen from Ruins, I look back at the aftermath of reunification, at a time when West German investors acquired East German industries only to dismantle them for profit.
+In Russia, former state officials, ex-KGB operatives, and Western businessmen divided up what had once been public property.
+What emerged was a mafia-like oligarchy that continues to shape Russian politics today and fuels a brutal war of aggression against Ukraine.

 Harry Besel - Director I Writer I Producer